 - What you would like done about it.

-Please address your letter to Mark Cornell or David Green, Senior Clerk, Drystone Chambers, London WC1R 4JH.
+Please address your letter to Mark Cornell, Senior Clerk, Drystone Chambers, London WC1R 4JH.
 We will, where possible, acknowledge receipt of your complaint within seven days and provide you with details of how your complaint will be dealt with.

 6. Our Chambers has a panel headed by co-Heads of Chambers Andrew Campbell-Tiech QC and Karim Khalil QC.
 The rest of the panel is made up of experienced members of Chambers and a senior member of staff, which considers any written complaint.
 Within 14 days of your letter being received the head of the panel or his deputy in his absence will appoint a member of the panel to investigate it.
 If your complaint is against the head of the panel, the next most senior member of the panel will investigate it.
 In any case, the person appointed will be someone other than the person you are complaining about.